GoogleCloudPlatform/community/tutorials/styleguide.md

 Here are some general guidelines to keep in mind:

 * Instruct the reader.
 Don't sell, market, or editorialize.
-* Tell the reader at the beginning what assumptions you are making in the tutorial.
+* Tell the reader at the beginning what assumptions you're making in the tutorial.
 * Don't use absolutes and superlatives (such as _instantaneously_, _perfectly_, _100%_, or _the best_) unless you can back up what you're saying with documentation.
 * Only make performance claims that you can back up with current data.